Theater uses its creativity to defy pandemic and stage shows

 “We’re theater makers, we’re creators, she said. ”We should be able to figure out how to create something.”

 So they used plexiglass partitions between each masked actor.
 The performers were tested regularly — at a cost of close to $50,000 — and had their own props and a single costume.
-Each was housed in their own living space — bedroom, living area and little kitchenette.
 In an open-air tent, they managed to pull off a crucifixion scene without any touching or lifting, itself a miracle.

 Audiences underwent temperature checks and were separated by seats.
 Staff were placed in three protective bubbles: artistic, production and front-of-house.
 And there was monitoring: Last year it was an intimacy officer; this year it was a COVID-19 one.